ADVISORI Logo

 • Process acceleration: Value of faster throughput times (e.g., earlier invoicing)

-🔄 ROI Calculation Formula:
+🔄 ROI calculation formula:

-• ROI (%) = (Net benefit ÷ Total costs) × 100• Net benefit = Total benefit – Total costs
+• ROI (%) = (Net benefit ÷ Total costs) × 100• Net benefit = Total benefits – Total costs

 • Payback period = Investment costs ÷ Annual savings

-📋 Qualitative Benefit Factors (difficult to quantify):
+📋 Qualitative benefit factors (difficult to quantify):

 • Improved employee satisfaction through elimination of monotonous tasks